chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 ## Organization of Code

-The `javascript` part of Chatwoot code is completely MIT, while `enterprise` separation is applied over the `ruby` code concerning the backend Chatwoot APIs and Services.
+The `JavaScript` part of Chatwoot code is completely MIT, while `enterprise` separation is applied over the `ruby` code concerning the backend Chatwoot APIs and Services.
 Always place Enterprise edition proprietary code under the top-level `enterprise` directory.
 In addition, the modules should follow the structure as close to their Community Edition counterparts (See the specifics in sub Sections).

 The enterprise edition specs should reside in the `spec/enterprise` folder.